ericzzj1989/Awesome-Global-Solvers-for-3D-Vision/README.md

 - Fast Certifiable Algorithm for the Absolute Pose Estimation of a Camera, *SIAM Journal on Imaging Sciences, 2024*. [[Paper](https://mapir.isa.uma.es/papersrepo/2024/mergarsal_cert_pnp.pdf)]

-- A robust o (n) solution to the perspective-n-point problem, *TPAMI, 2012*.
+- A Robust O(n) Solution to the Perspective-n-Point Problem, *TPAMI, 2012*.

 - Very fast solution to the pnp problem with algebraic outlier rejection, *CVPR, 2014*.

+- A Simple, Robust and Fast Method for the Perspective-n-Point Problem, *PRL, 2018*. [[Paper](https://www.sciencedirect.com/science/article/abs/pii/S0167865518300692)]

 ##